In this list, we’ll highlight the best rhythm games on PC that offers stunning visuals, bombastic tracks, and trance-inducing gameplay.

-It’s also a lot more difficult to master than you may think; every action has to be performed in sync with the beat, and some enemies will follow a separate beat that differs from the player’s.
+It’s a lot more difficult than you may think as every action has to be performed in sync with the beat, with some enemies following a separate beat from the player’s.

-This calls for plenty of mental gymnastics as you try to adjust your movement to match that of your opponent’s; composer Danny Baranowsky created the game’s soundtrack, and there’s a built-in feature that lets you import your own music.
+This calls for some mental gymnastics as you try to adjust your movements to match that of your opponent’s.

 Spin Rhythm XD

-Out of all the entries on this list, Spin Rhythm XD is the only one to incorporate a more traditional lane-based design, something that was a lot more prevalent during the arcade era.
+Spin Rhythm XD incorporates a more traditional lane-based design, something that was a lot more prevalent during the arcade rhythm game era.

-The main objective in Spin Rhythm XD is to match colors and beats by spinning, tapping, and flicking an on-screen wheel throughout hand-made levels with multiple difficulty options.
+The main objective in this game is to match colors and beats by spinning, tapping, and flicking an on-screen wheel through various levels.

 The game boasts a wide range of controller options, including mouse and keyboard, gamepad, and even physical MIDI DJ turntables.